Betty Applewhite: Storylines

+After she moves in, it is revealed she has locked her developmentally disabled son Caleb in her basement.
+Because of the secretive way she bought her house and moved in, she arouses the suspicions of the housewives.
+She eventually reveals to Bree that Caleb murdered Melanie Foster.
+It is shown that while living in Chicago, Matthew had an off and on relationship with Melanie.
+One night, he told her he wanted to end things permanently.
+Melanie wanted to make it a "real goodbye", so they decided to meet in a lumberyard.
+Caleb got there first and said that he could be her boyfriend and tried to kiss her.
+After Melanie laughed in his face and slapped him, he hit her and beat her unconscious.
+Believing he had killed her, he ran home covered in blood.

 Meanwhile, her son Matthew has been dating Danielle Van de Kamp, Bree's daughter.
 Matthew wants a "normal life" without the secrets and pressures of keeping a fugitive out of sight.
 He and Danielle hatch a scheme to have Caleb put down.
 Matthew tricks his brother into going to Danielle's house to rape her.
-Bree finds out and informs Betty that she will call the cops and send Caleb away forever.
-Betty will not have this and decides to poison Caleb because she refuses to have him locked away.
+Bree finds out and informs Betty that she will call the cops to have Caleb arrested.
+Betty decides to poison Caleb, refusing to have him locked away.
 By poisoning him, she thinks she will give him peace.

 Betty takes Caleb on a picnic where she treats him to a bowl of ice cream that she has poisoned.
 Caleb asks if Matthew is mad at him, and Betty asks why.
-He tells her what really happened, and Betty stops Caleb from eating the ice cream.
+He tells her the truth about what Matthew told him to do, and Betty stops Caleb from eating the ice cream.

 Back on Wisteria Lane, she tricks Matthew into going into the basement, where she locks him in for punishment.

 Danielle comes to Matthew's aid and strikes Betty with a crowbar.
 She and Matthew flee, leaving Betty on the basement floor.
 After she comes to, Betty decides to leave Wisteria Lane.
 She packs her belongings and prepares to depart with Caleb in the middle of the night.
 However, the police show up and arrest her before she can leave.